+- Attendance within the lesson

+- Attitude towards learning

+- Effort within the session

+- Having the appropriate equipment

+- Engagement within the session

+- Punctuality

+- Calm, receptive, settled good frame of mind for learning

+- Listening to peers

 - Communication with peers

 - Communication with staff

 - Respectful of environment

 - Respectful of self

 - Listening within the lesson

 - Polite language

 - Following of instructions

 - Following of the rules

 - Personal space

 - Behaviour within the session

 - Behaviour towards staff/peers/environment (keeping themselves and other s safe)

 - Following of instructions

 - Entering and leaving in a safe manner

 - Leaving the room may also constitute showing safety if this is part of an agreed plan for this pupil

 - Recognition of going above and beyond

 - Doing the best you can do

-- Sustained effort to achieve goals

-- Completing all tasks set

-- This can focus on behaviour and attitudes as well as other specific learning outcomes.

-- This may also focus on a reflection from the previous session.
-E.g a pupil that has struggled to attend a session may receive this point as they have for the first time remined within the session and engaged.
+- Sustained effort to achieve goals - Completing all tasks set - This can focus on behaviour and attitudes as well as other specific learning outcomes. - This may also focus on a reflection from the previous session.
+E.g a pupil that has struggled to attend a session may receive this point as they have for the first time remined within the session and engaged. - Raffle tickets can be granted for social interactions throughout the day during break and lunch times.

-Raffle tickets

-- can be granted for social interactions throughout the day namely during break and lunch times. - 3.24 Pencil points are discussed in daily tutor time and reflection takes place on the choices made.
-The effort made and points gained also allow the pupil to work towards a half termly reward activity. - 3.25 Raffle tickets are given as rewards in lesson and around school as an instant reward for good answers in lesson, being polite, helpful etc. The tickets can be saved are then used or saved for larger valued prizes.
+Pencil points are discussed in daily tutor time and reflection takes place on the choices made.
+The effort made and points gained also allow the pupil to work towards a half termly reward activity.

+Raffle tickets are given as rewards in lesson and around school as an instant reward for good answers in lesson, being polite, helpful etc. The tickets can be saved are then used or saved for larger valued prize.